zone-eu/zone-docs/articles/eng/SSH-config-and-fs-from-zone-api.md

 ### Generating config files and aliases

-With Zone API you can generate config entries for all servers you have access to, e.g these are on your account or delegated to you (with full rights).
+With [Zone API](https://api.zone.eu/v2) you can generate config entries for all servers you have access to, e.g these are on your account or delegated to you (with full rights).
+API key can be generated in [my.zone.eu](https://my.zone.eu) self-service panel.

 Download [generate_ssh_configs.php](/scripts/generate_ssh_configs.php) and add your API credentials to array: